 Some people have been told by recruiters that they won't be sent to war or see combat because: they are promised a non-combat job, they'll be in the National Guard or Reserves, they are going to be officers, or they are female.
 Some have been told that current wars will be over before they finish training.
-But people in all of these categories have been sent to combat zones.
-At one point half the troops in the Iraq war were from the Reserves or National Guard.
-Also, thousands of people in the Navy and Air Force were given dangerous ground duty in Iraq and Afghanistan, in wars that have lasted 10-13 years.
+In reality, people in all of these categories have been sent to combat zones.
+At one point in the Iraq war, half the troops were from the Reserves or National Guard.
+Also, thousands of people in the Navy and Air Force were given dangerous ground duty in Iraq and Afghanistan, where the wars lasted 10-13 years.